Research

 Nature Biomedical Engineering 2022

 Biomedical networks are universal descriptors of systems of interacting elements, from protein interactions to disease networks, all the way to healthcare systems and scientific knowledge.
 With the remarkable success of representation learning in providing powerful predictions and insights, we have witnessed a rapid expansion of representation learning techniques into modeling, analyzing, and learning with such networks.
-In this review, we put forward an observation that long-standing principles of networks in biology and medicine—while often unspoken in machine learning research—can provide the conceptual grounding for representation learning, explain its current successes and limitations, and inform future advances.
+Here, we put forward an observation that long-standing principles of networks in biology and medicine—while often unspoken in ML research—can provide the conceptual grounding for representation learning, explain its current successes and limitations, and inform future advances.
 Read more

 Links: ISMB 2022 Tutorial Materials